oddy-boop/Edusync-git/supabase/rls_policies.md

 comment on table public.user_roles is 'Stores roles for each user.';

 -- CLEANUP: Drop all previous versions of triggers and functions.
--- This ensures a clean slate as we move to an application-led registration flow. drop trigger if exists on_auth_user_created on auth.users;
+-- This ensures a clean slate and optimal performance. drop trigger if exists on_auth_user_created on auth.users;
 drop trigger if exists on_auth_user_created_assign_role on auth.users;
 drop function if exists public.handle_new_user();
 drop function if exists public.handle_new_user_with_role();
-drop function if exists public.handle_new_user_with_role_from_metadata(); -- Drop the main trigger function
+drop function if exists public.handle_new_user_with_role_from_metadata();

--- HELPER FUNCTIONS (for RLS policies)
+-- OPTIMIZED HELPER FUNCTIONS (for RLS policies)
--- These functions are safe and required for the RLS policies below to work correctly. create or replace function public.get_my_role() returns text language plpgsql security definer set search_path = public as $$ begin return (select role from public.user_roles where user_id = (select auth.uid())); end; $$;
+-- These functions are safe and required for the RLS policies below to work correctly.
+-- They are optimized to be called within a (select ...) subquery. create or replace function public.get_my_role() returns text language plpgsql security definer set search_path = public as $$ begin return (select role from public.user_roles where user_id = (select auth.uid())); end; $$;
 create or replace function public.get_my_student_id() returns text language plpgsql security definer set search_path = public as $$ begin return (select student_id_display from public.students where auth_user_id = (select auth.uid())); end; $$;
 create or replace function public.get_my_teacher_id() returns uuid language plpgsql security definer set search_path = public as $$ begin return (select id from public.teachers where auth_user_id = (select auth.uid())); end; $$;